google/osv-scanner-action/README.md

 ![Select the actions tab on the repository navigation bar.](./images/actions-tab.png)

-2) Search for "OSV-Scanner".
+2) Search for "OSV".

 ![Image shows the GitHub Actions search bar.](./images/osv-scanner-search.png)

-3) Choose the "OSV-Scanner" from the list of workflows, and then click “Configure”.
+3) Choose the "OSV Scanner" from the list of workflows, and then click “Configure”.

 ![Image shows OSV Scanner workflow after searching](./images/osv-scanner-configure.png)